(Updated Dec. 7, 2017)

 In April 2016, Janssen reached a $15.5 million settlement with the Kentucky Attorney General over its failure to warn of the gynecomastia risks, and its off-label marketing practices.

-Because it successfully expanded Risperdal’s use to children (and the elderly), as of 2015, Johnson & Johnson had made an estimated $18 billion in domestic Risperdal profits alone, plus $10 billion in sales abroad.
+This is pocket change for J&J, though.
+By successfully expanding Risperdal's use to children and the elderly, as of 2015, Johnson & Johnson had made an estimated $18 billion in domestic Risperdal profits, plus $10 billion in sales abroad.

 Has There Been a Risperdal Recall?